MecSim/MecSimCalc-docs/docs/getting-started/example-1.md

 - You can fill in the required fields as shown in the following image.
 - You can use the default **Favicon Image** or upload your own.
 - The **Primary Image** used in this example is available [here](/docs/getting-started/ex1_primary.png).
 - Select the "Physics" tag from the tags dropdown.
-If your desired tag is not available, type the tag name into the Tags dropdown and click on the add option to add a new tag.
+If your desired tag is not available, type the tag name into the Tags field and click on the add option to add a new tag.

 <div style={{textAlign: 'center'}}>